bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

   pongAngle: number // 0 means it's flying in a straight line, 1 is 45 degrees right, -1 is 45 degrees left }
 ```

+### Handling users joining

+Back in the `onJoin` function of `PongRoom`, we need to do a few things when a user joins.
+First, we need to add the user's name and id to the game state:

 Now, we need to add a websocket message handler so that each client can tell the server when the player moves their racket.
 When they do, we need to update the racket state.
 We can use the `room.onMessage` handler for this.
 Let's add it to the bottom of the PongRoom's `onCreate` method.